opendr-eu/opendr/src/perception/pose_estimation/lightweight_open_pose/algorithm/README.md

-# OpenDR Pose Estimation
+# OpenDR Pose Estimation - Lightweight Open Pose

-This folder contains the Open Pose[1] algorithm for pose estimation in the OpenDR Toolkit.
+This folder contains the Open Pose[1] algorithm implementation for pose estimation in the OpenDR Toolkit, in the form of Lightweight Open Pose [2].

 ## Sources

-The algorithms files are copied from [Daniil-Osokin/lightweight-human-pose-estimation.pytorch]( https://github.com/Daniil-Osokin/lightweight-human-pose-estimation.pytorch) [2] with minor modifications listed below:
+The algorithms files are copied from [Daniil-Osokin/lightweight-human-pose-estimation.pytorch]( https://github.com/Daniil-Osokin/lightweight-human-pose-estimation.pytorch) with minor modifications listed below:

 1. `datasets/coco.py`: PEP8 changes
 2. `datasets/transformations.py`: PEP8 changes